15 Reasons for Slow Internet

 11. ISP Throttling Your Speeds

 While less common, your slow internet could be due to ISP throttling.
-This is when a provider intentionally slows down your internet speeds, often to regulate network congestion or because of the specific type of activity you are doing.
+This is when a provider intentionally slows your internet speed, often to manage network congestion or because of the specific activity you are doing.

 Quick Fix: